qxuken/TO-DO-test-task/README.md

 ## Expected steps

-You are suggested to clone this repo and then implement HTML/JSX markup according to design above and a single page application based on React+Redux.
+You are suggested to fork this repo and then implement HTML/JSX markup according to design above and a single page application based on React+Redux.
 Application should be running on a project root (`/`).
 The sample data to use inside application should be taken using AJAX calls.

 Api documentation can be found here: https://app.swaggerhub.com/apis/qxlab/dummy-todo/1.1.0